RationalityEnhancement/ReflectiveLearningChatbots/json/README.md

 }
 ```

 And that's it!
-We can now add this to our experimenter configuration file like before:
+We can now add this to our experimenter configuration file like before.
+In the section <a href="#Scheduled">Scheduled Questions</a>, we will schedule this dummy question so that every day, the first question is selected based on which day that is!

 ```
 In config.json